-Because the threats cascade and extend beyond just the immediate coastline, a proper and coordinated response and clear guidance about how to plan and prepare for change is crucial.
+Because the threats cascade beyond the immediate coastline, a proper and coordinated response and clear guidance about how to plan and prepare for change is crucial.
 California has exhibited strong and global leadership across both climate adaptation and mitigation.
-This Guidance seeks to build upon that leadership by providing a bold science-based methodology for state and local governments to analyze and assess the risks associated with sea-level rise.
+This Guidance seeks to build upon that leadership by providing a bold science-based methodology for state and local governments to analyze and assess the risks associated with sealevel rise.
 Catalyzed by direction from Governor Brown in 2016, this Guidance document reflects advances in sea-level rise science and addresses the needs of state agencies and local governments as they incorporate sea-level rise into their planning, permitting, and investment decisions.